lelaboratoire/rethink-prs-ms/manuscript.md

 We refer the reader to Ref. [@1FFMLUZxb] for more details on the calculation of the entropy-based terms.

 ### Simulated data
-The major objective of data generation was providing a comprehensive set of reproducible and diverse enough datasets for the study.
+The primary objective of this data simulation process was to provide a comprehensive set of reproducible and diverse datasets for the current study.
-The data was generated in the following manner.
+Each dataset, containing 1000 samples (rows) and 10 SNPs (columns), was generated in the following manner.

-The size of each dataset was arbitrary set to 1000 rows, which corresponded to samples in real dataset, and 10 columns (corresponding to SNPs).
-The values in the matrix were drawn using an uniform distribution among 4 potential options: with 1/2 probability of drawing '1' (representing heterozygous minor alleles aa), 1/4 probability of drawing '2' (representing a major homozygous allele AA) and 1/4 of drawing '0' (representing homozygous major allele AA).
+The values in the matrix were drawn using an uniform distribution among four potential options: with 1/2 probability of drawing '1' (representing heterozygous minor alleles aa), 1/4 probability of drawing '2' (representing a major homozygous allele AA) and 1/4 of drawing '0' (representing homozygous major allele AA).
+*[There is a mistake in the sentence above.]*
 The binary endpoint for the data was determined using a recently proposed evolutionary-based method for dataset generation called Heuristic Identification of Biological Architectures for simulating Complex Hierarchical Interactions (HIBACHI) [@pDXdtMFa].
 This method uses Genetic Programming (GP) to build different mathematical and logical models resulting in a binary endpoint, such that the objective function called fitness is maximized.
+In this study, to arrive at a diverse collection of datasets, we aim to maximize the difference in predictive performance of all pairs of twelve pre-selected classifiers from the extensive library of scikit-learn [@1iuWTU7i] (Table 1).
-We set the fitness function of HIBACHI as a difference of the accuracies between two classifiers.
+*[but there are only 450 datasets?
+Shouldn't there be only 10 classifiers?
+We should also cite Max's PSB paper here]* Therefore, we define the fitness function of HIBACHI as the accuracy difference between two classifiers.
+*[Don't we have three objectives in total?
+We would also need to rephrase the sentence below.]*
-The first classifier (called "up")  was supposed to perform as good as possible on the data, whilst the other (called "down") as bad as possible.
+In other words, the first classifier was supposed to perform as well as possible on the data while the second as bad as possible.

-At each iteration 5 randomly chosen settings of each machine learning methods were chosen among all potential options and served as hyperparameters for the method.
-Each data model was analyzed using 5-fold cross-validation and the best performing setting of the method was considered.
-Each experiment in which two machine learning method was supposed to outperform the other was repeated 5 times.
-The machine learning methods that were picked for the study along with their parameters are presented in Table 1
+Table 1.
+Selected machine learning methods and their parameters.

 | Algorithm      |                             Parameters                                         |
 |:--------------:|:------------------------------------------------------------------------------:|